For All You Spec Ops Candidates Out There – Read About Freddy!

 This picture captured by dmcburnett.com @mcteams3842

-Many of these moments and the b/w photo adds to the emotion felt here.
-People don’t realize that we all have these bad moments (in training or life).
+Many of these moments and the b/w photo adds to the emotion felt here - this was my journey as well.
+We all need to realize that we all have these bad moments (in training or life).
 Your next step and thought matters - make it a good one that keeps you moving toward your goal!
 People lose sight of their WHY in these moments – don’t do that.

 Getting To and Through your selection program of your dream job by following a step by step plan without having to worry whether you're on the right path or not.